juga0/torguts/02-dataflow.md

 BSD mbufs, or Linux skbufs.

 A connection's reading and writing can be enabled or disabled.
-Under the hood, this fuctionality is implemented using libevent events: one for reading, one for writing.
+Under the hood, this functionality is implemented using libevent events: one for reading, one for writing.
 These events are turned on/off in main.c, in the functions connection_{start,stop}_{reading,writing}.